Josef Bican: International career

 On 29 November 1933, aged 20 years and 64 days, Bican made his debut for Austria in a 2–2 draw against Scotland.
 He later played for them at the 1934 World Cup, when the Austrian Wunderteam reached the semifinals.
 His solitary goal in the tournament came in extra time of Austria's 3–2 win over France.

-At the time Bican was playing for Slavia Prague, he applied for Czechoslovak citizenship.
-However, when he eventually became a Czechoslovak citizen, he discovered that a clerical error meant he couldn't play at the 1938 World Cup.
+At the time he was playing for Slavia Prague, Bican applied for Czechoslovak citizenship; however, when he eventually became a Czechoslovak citizen, he discovered that a clerical error meant he couldn't play at the 1938 World Cup.
 He scored two hat-tricks for Czechoslovakia, including a four-goal haul against Romania in the 1937–38 Eduard Benes Cup in a 6–2 win.
 He also played for Bohemia & Moravia in two matches, both against Germany and scoring a hat-trick in each of them.
 In total, he scored 32 goals in 35 international matches for three national teams (Austria, Czechoslovakia and Bohemia & Moravia).
 His final national team appearance was for Czechoslovakia in a 3–1 defeat against Bulgaria on 4 September 1949, a few days short from his 36th birthday.

-However, his success did have a disadvantage.
-Other members of the team became jealous of the tall, handsome Bican's success, and he was sometimes called abusive names, such as "Austrian bastard".
+Bican's success had a disadvantage, namely that other members of the team became jealous of him, and he was sometimes called abusive names, such as "Austrian bastard".
 In addition to representing Austria, Czechoslovakia and the region of Bohemia & Moravia, Bican also played a number of fixtures playing for teams consisting of the best players from a league or town between 1939 and 1949.
 For the Bohemia-Moravia league team in 1939 he played six games scoring nine goals, for the Bohemia league team in 1940–1944 he played eight games scoring 11 goals, for Prague from 1938 to 1948 he played 12 games scoring 11 goals and Ostrava in 1950–51 he played ten games scoring 10 goals, bringing Bican's total number of official goals outside of club football to 67 goals in 69 games.